sgibb/pushjetr/README.md

 An R interface to http://pushjet.io.
-It is similar to [RPushBullet](https://github.com/eddelbuettel/rpushbullet) and [pushoverr](https://github.com/briandconnelly/pushoverr) but didn't require any registration.
+It is similar to [RPushBullet](https://github.com/eddelbuettel/rpushbullet) and [pushoverr](https://github.com/briandconnelly/pushoverr) but doesn't require any registration.

 # Install